Linda Kelly (author)

 Linda Kelly (1 October 1936 – 12 January 2019) was an English historian and biographer, the author of ten books, whose specialised in the period of romanticism.

 Born Linda McNair-Scott, she married the writer Laurence Kelly.
 Her books provided group biographies of writers, performers and politicians, linked through social and professional contacts in France and Britain over the period 1770–1840.

 Kelly died on 12 January 2019, aged 82.
-She was the wife of the writer Laurence Kelly.